 Tourism is one of the pillars of the economy in all of Wisconsin, but particularly in the 1st Assembly District.
 Statewide, the economic impact has grown over 30 percent since 2011.
 Tourism promotion shows a tremendous return on investment and it is important that Wisconsin keep pace with surrounding states.
 We have increased our tourism promotion in Chicago and the Twin Cities with great results, but there is more to be done.
 As a member of the tourism committee, I will continue to be a strong advocate for the tourism industry.

-With the great strides being made in that area, it is vital that we promote the great assets of the county and rebuild our image.
+Kewaunee showed great growth in tourism after several years of stagnation.
+It is vital that we promote the great assets in the county in order to diversify the economy.
 One of my proudest accomplishments during my first term was my role in securing the $4.2M grant to rebuild the Kewaunee harbor area.
 I wrote the amendment to put this into the budget and fought hard for its inclusion.
 This project will revitalize one of the most beautiful harbors on the Great Lakes and energize the tourism economy of Kewaunee and the entire county.

 Jobs and the Economy